CraigFoote/ca.footeware.java.texty3/README.md

 ```
 flatpak run ca.footeware.java.texty3
 ```
 Or use the launcher that should now be in your apps view.
+Or use Warehouse.

 ## Export to .flatpak file

 This can be double-clicked to install in GNOME Software.

-1. flatpak-builder --repo=repo --force-clean build-dir ca.footeware.java.texty3.yml
+1. `flatpak-builder --repo=repo --force-clean build-dir ca.footeware.java.texty3.yml`
-1. flatpak build-bundle repo ca.footeware.java.texty3.flatpak ca.footeware.java.texty3
+1. `flatpak build-bundle repo ca.footeware.java.texty3.flatpak ca.footeware.java.texty3`

 ## Debugging

-[Warehouse](https://flathub.org/apps/io.github.flattool.Warehouse) is a great program to manage flatpaks, including verifying installation and removal.
+[Warehouse](https://flathub.org/apps/io.github.flattool.Warehouse) is a great program to manage flatpaks, including verifying installation, running and removal.

+Note that the `flatpak-builder --force-clean --user --verbose --install build-dir ca.footeware.java.texty3.yml` command as described above installs the app with *user* scope while installing the .flatpak build will install in *system* scope.
+This needs reconciliation.

 A couple commands I've found that might help: